jthieffry/asaca-notes/Tech Fundamentals.md

 * L3 adds IP addresses, ARP, Route & Route Tables, Router (moves from SRC to DST, decapsulating/encapsulating in L2 along the way) & device to device communications over the Internet.
 * L4 with TCP deals with Segments.
 The protocols adds SRC/DST ports, Window (flow control), Acknowledgment (error checks) and Sequence (correct order) flags, among other things.
 It is a "Connection" oriented protocol.
 * L5 (Session) actually encompasses the IN channel and OUT channel from a TCP connection.
 It's mostly relevant when talking about firewalls.
 Stateless firewalls (ex.
 AWS NACL) don't understand the concept of sessions and we need to add two rules for a proper TCP communication to happen.
 Stateful FW (ex.
 Secgroups) understand that, so only the allowing the incoming rule is enough.

+## NAT

+* Translates private IPs to Public, used to overcome ipv4 shortage and has security benefits.
+* 3 Types of NAT: Static NAT (SNAT, AWS Internet GW) -> 1 private to 1 (fixed) public, Dynamic NAT (DNAT) -> 1 private to the 1st available Public (pool), Port Address Translation (PAT) -> many privates to 1 public (via ports, standard setting in home setup.
+What AWS NATGW does).
+* For SNAT: The router maintains a table that matches public / private IP address allocation, and changes DST or SRC (depending of the channel in the TCP connection) as the packet flows in/out.
+* For DNAT: Similar to SNAT but with multiple available public IP address.
+It's still 1:1 mapping though, meaning that only one private address can take one public address at a given time.
+* PAT: The NAT mapping table has each entry containing the following fields: private ip / private port / public ip / public port.
+It can then forward back the request from external to the correct private entity.
+In this case, multiple private addresses can take the same public IP, because the mapping is also done at the port level.
+But in this case, external entities CANNOT initiate the connection to private, since the mapping doesn't exist yet in the mapping table at the NAT level.